|PDF Download 2018|

 Included in course fees:

-transfer from Berlin airports and stations on Sundays 8 am – 10 pm
+transfer from Berlin, airports and stations on Sundays 8 am – 10 pm (ideally arrive pre 5 pm)

 The course is academically demanding course and aims to stimulate student interest and keep the lessons dynamic.
 Optional social activities provide contrast and bring an additional element of fun to the overall programme.